Clinical Practice Guidelines

 Following this pattern for a positive recommendation (i.e. a recommendation to perform some activity), we can state the applicability logic generally as:

-If the activity has not performed (nor documented as not having been performed), and is not proposed, planned, or ordered, then propose the activity
+If the activity has not been performed (nor documented as not having been performed), and is not proposed, planned, or ordered, then propose the activity

 And similarly, for a negative recommendation (i.e. a recommendation not to perform some activity), we can state the applicability logic generally as:

-If the activity is proposed, planned, ordered, or in-progress (and not documented as not having been performed), and there is no proposal (planned or rejected) to stop or not to perform the activity, the propose stopping and/or not performing the activity
+If the activity is proposed, planned, ordered, or in-progress (and not documented as not having been performed), and there is no proposal (planned or rejected) to stop or not to perform the activity, then propose stopping and/or not performing the activity

 PlanDefinition Processing Semantics